Kati Harrison

 This is how Kati Harrison describes her childhood and early teenage years.
 Kati was born in Mexico and grew up on her father’s two ranches.
 She was home-schooled until the age of fifteen when her family moved permanently to the United States.
 Kati is grateful for having been raised in two countries where she was exposed to different cultures and afforded the ability to speak two languages fluently.

-Kati says that if she had to call a place home, besides Mexico, it would probably be Corpus Christi, Texas.
-She attended Texas A&M University there where she studied Psychology, Philosophy and then got her BA in Theater and Communications.
+Kati says that if she had a place to call home, besides Mexico, it would probably be Corpus Christi, Texas.
+She attended Texas A&M University where she studied Psychology, Philosophy, and Drama, ultimately receiving her BA in Theater and Communications.
 Theater led Kati into acting , singing and finally radio.
-Her radio career began at KEDT-FM in Corpus Christi over 9 years ago where she became Music Director and hosted classical music in the afternoon.
+Her radio career began at KEDT-FM in Corpus Christi where she became Music Director and hosted classical music in the afternoon.
 She also produced and hosted a Latin music program, Musica Suave, which she developed out of her love for Mexican folk music and Cuban dance music.

 Kati’s passion for music began early with her parents sitting her down in front of a stereo instead of the TV.
 There, she was exposed to the music of J.S.
 Bach, Beethoven and the Blue grass sounds of Bill Monroe.
 Kati describes herself as a “Music Pusher.”
 As an infant her first three words were: “Listen to this!”
 So, radio was a natural choice.